The mass-richness relation of optically-selected clusters from weak gravitational lensing and abundance with Subaru HSC first-year data: Results

 \section{Results}

-In this section, we show the posterior distribution of the parameters, the joint probability $P_{\beta}(\ln M, \ln N)$ in each redshift bin, the mass-richness relation $P_{\beta}(\ln M|N)$ in each redshift bin, and the richness-mass relation $P(\ln N|M, z)$, from the joint analysis of the model parameters to the abundance and lensing profiles under the fiducial setups.
-In this work, we fix the cosmological parameters to the {\it Planck} cosmology \citep{PlanckCollaboration2016} or the {\it WMAP} cosmology \citep{Hinshawetal2013} as described in Section~\ref{sec:intro}.
+In this section, we show the posterior distribution of the parameters, the joint probability $P_{\beta}(\ln M, \ln N)$ in each redshift bin, the mass-richness relation $P_{\beta}(\ln M|N)$ in each redshift bin, and the richness-mass relation $P(\ln N|M, z)$, from the joint analysis of the model parameters based on the abundance and lensing profiles under the fiducial setups.
+In this work, we fix the cosmological parameters to the {\it Planck} cosmology \citep{PlanckCollaboration2016} or the {\it WMAP} cosmology \citep{Hinshawetal2013} as described in Section~\ref{sec:intro} to investigate how and to what degree the difference of the cosmological parameters affects the constraints on the mass-richness relation without informative priors on the parameters, and to gain insight into cluster cosmology by comparing the results.